 * Habits of the Heart: Storytelling and Everyday Life.
 Fyfe, Hamish.
 14 June 2007.
 Seminar paper presented at the George Ewart Evans Centre for Storytelling, the University of Glamorgan (opens as a .pdf file in new window).

 Articles in Academic Journals

 * Hartley, John.
 2008.
 Editorial Who Are You Going to Believe: Me or Your Own Eyes?
 International Journal of Cultural Studies 11(1):7-10.
-(Click on 'Begin Manual Download', when the .pdf file loads, look at the picture on page 5, then scroll down to page 10 and start reading.)
+(When the .pdf file loads, look at the picture on page 5, then scroll down to page 10 and start reading.)